imanghafoori1/eloquent-history/README.md

 #### $importantCols: What it means ?!

 Cosider a situation when you have a table with 10 columns and there are 2 forms to edit column values.
-For example a form to edit `first name`, `last name`, `bio` and etc and an other form to only change password.
+For example a form to edit `first name`, `last name`, `bio` and etc and another form to only change password.

 Ok, now you need to show submission history of the first form.